Annandale High School: Boys' basketball

+Boys' baseball

+The basketball program reached a peak in the early 1990s under longtime head coach Mike Scott, capturing district titles and making multiple appearances in the Northern Region tournament.
+The 1992 and 1993 squads were particularly strong, known for their dominant pitching and defensive fundamentals, with several players advancing to play college baseball at the NCAA Division II and III levels.

+More recently, Annandale has made steady progress in rebuilding the program.
+In 2017, the Atoms posted their first winning season in over a decade and advanced to the second round of the regional playoffs after upsetting favored West Potomac in extra innings.

+The team continues to emphasize fundamentals, pitching development, and leadership, with many players participating in local travel leagues during the offseason.
+The program also benefits from strong support within the school community and a renovated baseball field completed in 2021, which includes upgraded dugouts and a turf infield.

 Additional history

 Opening its doors in 1954, Annandale High School had 1,000 students, ranging in grades eight-eleven.
-During this time, the students voted to call themselves "Atoms" after the influence from president Dwight D. Eisenhower's speech called "Atoms for Peace."
+During this time, the students voted to call themselves "Atoms" after the influence from U.S. president Dwight D. Eisenhower's speech called "Atoms for Peace."

-In the late 1980s, Annandale High School was involved in the creation of the Thomas Jefferson High School for Science and Technology (TJHSST), ranked as the best high school in the country in 2010 by U.S. News & World Report.
-TJHSST is one of 18 Virginia Governor's Schools.

 The former Thomas Jefferson High School (Jefferson, TJHS), originally occupied the FCPS building of the current TJHSST.
 Over a two-year period, from 1985 to 1987, the Jefferson students were merged into Annandale.
 The former TJHS students, now Annandale seniors, were appropriately given the one-time special distinction to use a dual name, TJHS/AHS, for school year 1987–88.
 No students from Jefferson or TJHSST graduated in 1988.